 North Cape Gift Shop – A busy gift shop with a great selection of souvenirs and local crafts

-Wind & Reef Restaurant – Leased to private operator
+Wind & Reef Restaurant – Actively looking for new private operator to lease the operation

 Black Marsh Nature Trail – Located in North Cape and operated under a license agreement with the Province of PEI